susie-kim/susie-kim.github.io/content/home/teaching.md

 weight = 75

 +++
-I am a teaching instructor for the following courses (2019-2020) at Princeton University:
+I am a lecturer for the following courses (2019-2020) at Princeton University:

 - KOR101/102: Elementary Korean
-- KOR105/106: Intermediate Korean
+- KOR105/107: Intermediate Korean